-In this context, we research into notions of neighbor goodness, when seen as input for recommendation to a given user, where goodness should account for any aspect, besides similarity, that correlates with better results when the neighbor is introduced (or boosted) in computing a recommendation.
+In this context, we research into notions of neighbor goodness, when seen as input for recommendation to a given user, where "goodness" should account for any aspect, besides similarity, that correlates with better results when the neighbor is introduced (or boosted) in computing a recommendation.
 Our proposed approach investigates the adaptation of performance prediction techniques developed in the IR field to assess neighbor goodness, where the latter is seen as an issue of neighbor performance.
-Specifically, we propose two neighbor goodness predictors, and measure their appropriateness by using them to introduce a dynamic enhancement in user-based CF, where neighbor ratings are weighted by their neighbor goodness.
+Specifically, we propose a neighbor goodness predictor inspired on query clarity.
+We analyze its correlation with an objective neighbor performance metric, and further measure the usefulness of the predictor by using it in a dynamic enhancement of a user-based k nearest neighbors (kNN) CF formulation, where neighbor ratings are weighted by their neighbor goodness.
 We show empiric evidence confirming that measurable improvements result from this approach.